LLNL/axom/src/axom/slic/docs/sphinx/sections/synopsis.rst

 **About this Guide**

-This guide presents *core concepts*, *key capabilities*, and guiding design principles of Slic's :ref:`sections/architecture`.
+This guide presents core concepts, key capabilities, and guiding design principles of Slic's :ref:`sections/architecture`.
 To get started with using Slic quickly within an application, see the :ref:`sections/getting_started` section.
 For more detailed information on